AppleGamer22/applegamer22.github.io/content/posts/monsec/index.md

 * Shujie Cui, Xingliang Yuan, Carsten Rudolph, Monica Whitty and Pierre Le Bodic from the Faculty of Information Technology have been tremendously helpful by helping MonSec book venues on campus, advertising our events through the faculty's social media, helping to finance our events throughout our history and connecting us with the wider education ecosystem.
 * Catherine Karavias and the faculty's student engagement team were incredibly supportive by advertising MonSec in the student newsletter and helping us with event financing.
+* Harris Wassylko, Callum Rogers, Natasha Doyle and Chathura Abeydeera have been extremely helpful with collaborating on industry workshop with us.
+* Nicholas Dyson from The Legal Forecast delivered an insightful workshop on the various privacy regulations and how they affect cyber-security practitioners.
 * Dan Maslin with his team, and Sajeeb Lohani were immensely influential by helping MonSec to expand its university and industry networks.

 And of course, none of this wouldn't have been possible without our awesome members, sponsors and partners.